 An overview of the SAMBA package inputs, core contents, and outputs is illustrated in Figure 2.
 Two input .csv files are required: 1) biomarker dataset template and 2) biomarker cutoff template.
 For the biomarker dataset template, analysts need to fill in information on the location of the dataset in the computer, survey-related information (if relevant, e.g., strata, cluster, and survey weight variable names), demographics information (e.g., age and sex variable names), and micronutrient biomarker variable names and units.
 In this template, analysts can include information for multiple datasets (one column per dataset).
-For the biomarker cutoff template, analysts need to review the existing values of the biomarker cutoffs that vary by age and population groups (men, women, and pregnant women), and then they can make modifications on the cutoff template in case that the cutoffs in the template differ from their desired values.
+For the biomarker cutoff template, analysts need to review the existing values of the biomarker cutoffs that vary by age and population groups (men, women, and pregnant women), and then they can make modifications on the cutoff template in casethe cutoffs in the template differ from their desired values.

 The SAMBA package has multiple steps.
 SAMBA will first load the biomarker dataset template and cutoff template and preload the biomarker dataset, and then use the information to check for dataset specification errors before starting analysis; if any detectable errors are found, SAMBA provides guidance for correcting them.
 If no errors exist, the biomarker datasets will be officially loaded.
 Currently, SAMBA supports SAS, SPSS, STATA, CSV, and EXCEL files.
-SAMBA will change the variable names listed in biomarker dataset template into standardized variable names (predefined in the biomarker dataset template), as well as change the units of biomarkers into SI.
+SAMBA will change the variable names listed in the biomarker dataset template into standardized variable names (predefined in the biomarker dataset template), as well as change the units of biomarkers into SI.
 Then, SAMBA will adjust for inflammation using the BRINDA method for selected nutrients (7).
 After adjustment, a cleaned dataset in csv format per dataset analyzed will be exported, which contains standardized variable names and units and adjusted biomarker values for inflammation for all study participants (output 1).
 SAMBA will also estimate parameters based on study design to generate a formatted csv file suitable for use in reports or manuscripts containing estimated results of the micronutrient biomarker distribution, such as the mean, geometric, median, IQR, and prevalence of deficiencies with associated standard errors and confidence intervals (output 2).

 Extension of the bio_analysis R package

-The SAMBA package was built to be generic to analyze any additional biomarkers that can be dissected with a binary outcome.
-Without any modification of the R package, this tool permits analyzing additional biomarkers, such as blood pressures and cholesterols, beyond the six default micronutrient biomarkers built in this package.
-Analysts just need to need to add the variable name, units, and survey weight variable (if relevant) of additional biomarkers in the biomarker dataset template, and add the cutoffs of the biomarkers (e.g., the cutoff of high blood pressure using diastolic blood pressure).
-After a successful run of the SAMBA, a cleaned dataset for all study participants per dataset analyzed (output 1) will include information of the additional biomarker, and the result file (output 2) will contain the distribution and prevalence of deficiency of this biomarker.
+The SAMBA package was built to be generic to allow for the analysis of any biomarkers that can be dissected with a binary outcome.
+For example, without any modification of the R package, this tool permits analyzing additional biomarkers, such as blood pressures and cholesterols, beyond the six default micronutrient biomarkers built into this package.
+Analysts just need to add the variable name, units, and survey weight variable (if relevant) of the additional biomarkers into the biomarker dataset template, and add the cutoffs of the biomarkers (e.g., the cutoff of high blood pressure using diastolic blood pressure).
+After a successful run of the SAMBA, a cleaned dataset for all study participants per dataset analyzed (output 1) will include information of the additional biomarker(s), and the result file (output 2) will contain the distribution and prevalence of deficiency of this biomarker.

 In addition, researchers can merge the outputs of the SAMBA package with other variables, such as underweight and Body Mass Index (BMI) to explore a wide range of research questions.
-For example, the cleaned dataset (output 1) can be merged with individual’s weight, height, and other health comes to explore the association between micronutrient deficiencies and Non-Communicable Diseases (NCD).
-As micronutrient deficiencies is an important component of double-burden malnutrition, the result file (output 2) of several nationally representative surveys can be merged with aggregated data on over- and under-nutrition to explore malnutrition in all forms globally (16–18).
+For example, the cleaned dataset (output 1) can be merged with an individual’s weight, height, and other health outcomes to explore the association between micronutrient deficiencies and Non-Communicable Diseases (NCD).
+As micronutrient deficiencies are an important component of double-burden malnutrition, the result file (output 2) of several nationally representative surveys can be merged with aggregated data on over- and under-nutrition to explore malnutrition in all forms globally (16–18).

 Validation of the SAMBA package